Polynomial Siegel disks are typically Jordan domains: topological characterization of the maps in

 Since each $\overline{D_i}$ has a protective annulus $A_i$ which does not contain points in $P_{F_n}$ and on which $\phi_n$ is holomorphic, by Koebe's distortion theorem, the thickness of $\phi_n(A_i)$ is $\succeq {\rm diam}(\phi_n(D_i))$.
 Since ${\rm diam}(\phi_n(D_i))> 1/K$ by (2), it follows that $\phi_n(A_i)$ has definite thickness.
-This implies (4), (5) and (6).
+This implies (3), (4) and (5).

-By symmetry it suffices to prove (7) for $z \in P_{F_n}$ and $|z| > 1$.
+By symmetry it suffices to prove (6) for $z \in P_{F_n}$ and $|z| > 1$.
 Note that the forward orbits of all critical points of $G$ in the exterior of the unit disk converge to some attracting or super-attracting cycles of $G$ and are thus bounded away from the unit circle.
 Since for any $R > 1$, $G_n \to G$ uniformly in the compact set $\{z\:|\: 1 \le |z| \le R\}$, it follows that an attracting or super-attracting periodic cycle of $G_n$ in the exterior of the unit disk converges to the corresponding one for $G$, and the forward orbits of all critical points of $G_n$ in the exterior of the unit disk converge uniformly, with respect to $n$, to these attracting or super-attracting cycles of $G_n$.
 This implies that all the critical orbits of $G_n$ which belong to the exterior of the unit disk, are uniformly bounded away from $\Bbb T$.
-This proves (7) and thus completes the proof of Lemma~\ref{bounded-geometry}. \end{proof}
+This proves (6).